Drugs in sport

 Key facts

-- Many drugs and other substances are banned in sport because they may give an athlete an unfair advantage.
+- Many drugs are banned in sport because they may give athletes an unfair advantage.

-- Athletes might be tempted to use performance and image-enhancing drugs (PIEDs) because of a desire to win.
+- Athletes might be tempted to use performance and image-enhancing drugs (PIEDs) to give themselves a better chance at winning.

 - Using drugs to improve performance in sport may lead to an athlete being banned and may also harm their health.